A growing collection of achievable and proven policy changes that address the climate crisis and the economic inequality crisis at a local level.

 Vote for a Greener Durham

 This proposal for a Green New Deal for Durham presents a collection of policy and system changes that seek to reform government to support more community-driven decision-making, overhaul Durham’s zoning regulations to create more walkable and transit-oriented development, and issue bonds to upgrade school buildings and make them more energy resilient.
-Other proposals include diverting economic development funds to grow worker-owned businesses, planting street trees along every new street, requiring new buildings be energy-efficient, and funding local independent journalism.
+Other proposals include diverting economic development funds to grow worker-owned businesses, planting street trees along every new street, and ensuring new buildings are energy-efficient and climate resilient.

 I will work collaboratively to improve and implement this platform and restructure the government to empower Durham communities.
-Let's stand up to the imbalanced influence of big developers in Durham and fight to make our community more sustainable for our friends, neighbors, and future generations.
+Let's stand up to the imbalanced influence of corporations in Durham and fight to make our community more sustainable for our friends, neighbors, and future generations.

 Frequently Asked Questions